4 Co-op Marketing Incentive Program Mistakes Even the Best Manufacturers Make

 1.)
 Too Many Regulations, Too Much Jargon:

 Like you, your channel partners are busy.
 And because some of the terminologies may be foreign to their vocabulary—confusion rears its ugly head.
-When people are confused by program qualifications and interpret your incentive program as more of an obstacle and less of an incentive, they tune out.
+Partners tune-out when there are confusions on program qualifications.

 2.)
 “Open-to-Interpretation” Guidelines: